sydasif/html_course/README.md

 ### Linking to a Page Section

-You can create a link to a particular section of a webpage by using `id` attribute.
+You can create a link to a particular section (segment link) of a webpage by using `id` attribute.
 This is a two-step process.

 - First create a link to the place where you want to reach with in a webpage and name it using  `id` as follows: